Jump to topic

 - Diazepam (Valium®)

-In general, the benzodiazepines, as mentioned earlier, work effectively in treating alcohol withdrawal.
+In general, benzodiazepines, as mentioned earlier, work effectively in treating alcohol withdrawal.
 However, diazepam does have the shortest time to peak effect and the longest elimination half-life.
 The elimination half-life is the amount of time the body takes to metabolize at least half of the drug doses.
 The benefit of such an elimination half-life is that the withdrawal can be smoother, with a lower incidence and severity of symptoms and rebound risk.

 If you or a loved one are considering quitting alcohol or changing your drinking habits, it is important to seek medical advice first and foremost.
 A healthcare provider can evaluate your case and determine what treatment program is most suitable and discuss other treatment options.